About Mashiv HaRuach

 Areas of Activity:

-In addition to the poetry anthologies we have also published 5 books including that of Rabbi Menachem Froman (2015); 2 other books are in production.
+In addition to the poetry anthologies we have also published 7 books including that of Rabbi Menachem Froman (2015).

 Since the beginning of Mashiv HaRuach in 1994, we have held yearly literary events in Jerusalem and across the country attracting hundreds of participants.
 One of the remarkable outcomes of these events is the development of a new language connecting different 'worlds' around contemporary matters.